Kings Weston House: The Estate

 The Kings Weston Estate is a Registered Historic Landscape and is protected with a Grade II listing on the Register of Historic Parks and Gardens of special historic interest in England.
 Parts of the landscape lie within the Kingsweston and Trym Valley Conservation Areas defined by Bristol City Council.

 Much of the landscaped parkland around Kings Weston House remains open and is accessible by the public.
-220 acres around the house including Penpole Wood and the Home Park are in the ownership of Bristol City Council with a further 90 Acres including the Shirehampton Park portion of the estate is owned by the National Trust.
+220 acres around the house including Penpole Wood and the Home Park are in the ownership of Bristol City Council, whilst a further 90 acres including the Shirehampton Park portion of the estate is owned by the National Trust.

-The landscaped grounds developed during the seventeenth century following the purchase of the manor by Sir Robert Southwell in 1679.
-Robert keenly redesigned the formal gardens with the assistance of John Evelyn including the creation of parterre and 'wilderness' gardens, formal avenues and the laying out of drives through the woodland.
+The landscaped grounds were developed during the seventeenth century following the purchase of the manor by Sir Robert Southwell in 1679.
+Robert keenly redesigned the formal gardens with the assistance of John Evelyn, including the creation of parterre and 'wilderness' gardens, formal avenues and the laying out of drives through the woodland.
 Robert's son Edward continued working on the landscape setting to the house following the completion of the new building in about 1720.
 Bristol Record Office holds a series of drawings illustrating projects to enhance the gardens.
 This included the construction of Penpole Lodge, the removal of thirty feet of hillside from Kingsweston Hill, and several projects for "Longcombe".
 The latter show that Edward Southwell was extending the designed landscape southwards to cover the area now known as Shirehampton Park.

 Thomas Wright is recorded as having been engaged in redesigning the landscape in conjunction with Edward Southwell III immediately on the return of the latter to England from the Grand Tour in 1762.
 Letters now lodged at Bristol Record Office detail a close friendship between Wright and his client.